CiscoDevNet/terraform-provider-intersight/website/docs/d/network_element.html.markdown

 * `out_of_band_ipv4_gateway`:(string) The default IPv4 gateway of the network Element out-of-band management interface.
 * `out_of_band_ipv4_mask`:(string) The network mask of the network Element out-of-band management interface.
 * `out_of_band_ipv6_address`:(string) The IPv6 address of the network Element out-of-band management interface.
+* `out_of_band_ipv6_error`:(string) Any error message related to IPv6 configuration on the network Element out-of-band management interface.
 * `out_of_band_ipv6_gateway`:(string) The default IPv6 gateway of the network Element out-of-band management interface.
+* `out_of_band_ipv6_mode`:(string) The IPv6 address configuration mode of the network Element out-of-band management interface.* `` - The IPv6 address mode is not available or not applicable.* `slaac` - IPv6 address is configured via Stateless Address Autoconfiguration (SLAAC).* `static` - IPv6 address is statically configured.* `disabled` - IPv6 is disabled on the out-of-band management interface.
 * `out_of_band_ipv6_prefix`:(string) The network mask of the network Element out-of-band management interface.
+* `out_of_band_ipv6_slaac_iid_mode`:(string) The SLAAC Interface Identifier (IID) mode for the network Element out-of-band management IPv6 address.* `` - The SLAAC IID mode is not available or not applicable.* `eui64` - The SLAAC IID is derived from the MAC address using the EUI-64 method.* `opaque` - The SLAAC IID is generated using an opaque identifier for privacy.
+* `out_of_band_ipv6_status`:(string) The status of the IPv6 configuration on the network Element out-of-band management interface.* `` - The IPv6 address status is not available or not applicable.* `active` - The IPv6 address is active and in use.* `tentative` - The IPv6 address is in tentative state (Duplicate Address Detection in progress).* `duplicate` - The IPv6 address is a duplicate (DAD failed).* `disabled` - The IPv6 address is disabled.* `error` - An error occurred during IPv6 address configuration.* `unknown` - The IPv6 address status is unknown.
 * `out_of_band_mac`:(string) The MAC address of the network Element out-of-band management interface.
 * `part_number`:(string) Part number of the switch.
 * `peer_firmware_out_of_sync`:(bool) The flag to indicate the firmware of peer Fabric Interconnect is out of sync.